 If live music is your thing, then make sure you check the schedule for District Live.
 The indoor venue brings regional musicians and national artists to Savannah.

 District Live is standing room only, so it provides somewhat of an intimate setting.
-Capacity for the building is only 440 people.
-Larger events are held at the new Enmark Arena.
+Capacity for the building is only 440 people, so larger events are held at the new Enmark Arena.

 Insider Tip: Victory North and Starland Yard, both in the Starland District, are popular alternative spots for live music.
-Wormhole is another small option in the same area.
+Wormhole is another small option in Starland.

 If you wander through the section of District Live’s lobby that faces the waterfront you’ll find pirate-themed art and an impressive collection of model ships in glass display cases.